 The worst of all though, when I ride with clients they have this really annoying attitude.
 For some reason, they seem to expect that I know where I am going.
 The nerve.
 As a tour guide, I try very hard to keep hidden the fact that I likely have the worst sense of direction of anyone on this planet.
 I get lost.
 All.
 The.
 Time.
 When I come to an intersection with two possible choices, I am 90% sure that I will end up going in the wrong direction.

-Add to the equation that I am also fairly stubborn and deathly reluctant to exhibit my severe directional challenges, I am left with essentially one choice: just keep riding.
+Add to the equation that I am also fairly stubborn and deathly reluctant to exhibit my severe directional challenges, I feel I am left with essentially one choice: just keep riding.
 On one fateful occasion in Switzerland, I led the entire group almost twenty kilometers in the wrong direction.
-A road that happened to climb up a rather steep and completely unnecessary Alp.
+A road that happened to climb up a rather steep and completely unnecessary Alp (that’s a mountain for the vocabularily challenged).

-Perhaps needless to say, when we reached the literal end of that road–the road led to a ski resort–the others on the trip were more than a little perturbed when we simply turned around and descended the 3,000+ feet of elevation that we had just gained.
+Perhaps needless to say, when we reached the literal end of that road up the mountain–the road led to a ski resort–the others on the trip were more than a little perturbed when we simply turned around and descended the 3,000+ feet of elevation that we had just gained.

 So yeah, I have a few reasons for not wanting to ride with the clients.